-If you want to edit plugin strings or theme strings, you can make changes to that plugin or theme.
-But you will also loose those changes on the next update.
+If you’re looking to edit plugin strings or theme strings in WordPress, you might attempt to make changes to that plugin or theme files.
+But that means you’ll also lose those changes on the next update.

 How do you change the “Register” text with “Create Account”?